NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/S/Sun Goggles.md

 These goggles are usually fitted with a polished piece of yellowtoned crystal, allowing the wearer some protection against the brightness of the sun.
 Near the Crown of the World, a version of these goggles exists where the crystal is replaced by thin slits, mitigating the effects of the sun's reflection on snow.

-When wearing these goggles, you gain a +1 item bonus to saving throws against effects that could inflict the [[Conditions/Dazzled|Dazzled]] condition.
+When wearing these goggles, you gain a +1 item bonus to saving throws against effects that could inflict the [[Dazzled|Dazzled]] condition.

 *Source: Pathfinder NPC Core*
 *ORC*